Trans fat

 Trans fat is a type of unsaturated fat that occurs in foods.
+Trans fats are fats (triglycerides, i.e. triple esters of glycerin) that contain chains derived from trans fatty acids.
+Trans fatty acids are unsaturated fatty acids that contain a double bond in the trans conformation.

-Small amounts of trans fats occur naturally, but large amounts are found in some processed foods made with partially hydrogenated oils.
+Small amounts of trans fats occur naturally in animal and dairy products, but large amounts are found in some processed foods made with partially hydrogenated oils.
 Because consumption of trans fats is associated with increased risk for cardiovascular diseases, artificial trans fats are highly regulated or banned in many countries.
 However, they are still widely consumed in developing nations where they are associated with increased risk of diabetes, cardiovascular diseases, and death.

-In 2015, the US Food and Drug Administration (FDA) stated that artificial trans fats from partially hydrogenated oils were not generally recognized as safe (GRAS), and the use of such oils and trans fats should be limited or eliminated from manufactured foods.
-Numerous governing bodies, including the European Union, Canada, and Australia/New Zealand, followed with restrictions or bans on the use of partially hydrogenated oils and trans fats in food manufacturing.
-The World Health Organization (WHO) had set a goal to make the world free from industrially produced trans fat by the end of 2023.
-The goal was not met, and the WHO announced another goal in 2024 "for accelerated action until 2025 to complete this effort".
+In 2015, the US Food and Drug Administration (FDA) determined that artificial trans fats made from partially hydrogenated oils (PHOs) were not generally recognized as safe.
+As a result, these oils were banned from foods sold in the US beginning June 18, 2018, with limited extensions for specific, approved uses until 2020 or 2021.

+Following the US action, other governing bodies, including the European Union, Canada, Australia, and New Zealand introduced restrictions or bans on the use of partially hydrogenated oils and industrial trans fats in food manufacturing.

+The World Health Organization (WHO) set a global goal to eliminate industrially produced trans fat by the end of 2023.
+The goal was not fully achieved.
+In 2024, the WHO announced an updated plan for accelerated action through 2025 to complete global elimination efforts.
-Trans fatty acids (also called trans-unsaturated fatty acids) are derived from trans fats, which are triglycerides (esters of glycerin).
-Trans fats are converted to trans fatty acids in the digestive tract prior to absorption.